MaximilianHart/purple-hack/README.md

 | Splint, Plate            | 60' (20')      | 30' (10')      |

-## Check Any Special Abilities You Have:
+## Check Any Special Abilities You Have

 - **Alertness**: A party with a Ranger is unlikely to be surprised, with only a 1-in-6 chance.
 A ranger surprises on 3-in-6.
 - **Backstab**: When attacking with surprise from behind, the Thief gains +4 to hit and inflicts double damage.